Tasnim63/weather-vanilla-javascript/README.md

-This is a web site about Wheather.
-You can see world wheather using this web site .I had made this web site with html , css and javascript .
+This is a web site about Weather.
+You can see world Weather using this web site. like  your country weather country name, icon,  description ,speed ,   .I had made this web site with html , css , open Weather app and javascript .
 It is my pleasure 🙋 🥳 🙂 If you visit below. live link: thanks , Tamanna